paypal/paypal-android/README.md

 }
 ```

-Use the `ACCESS_TOKEN` to create an instance of `CoreConfig` to use with any of the SDK's feature clients.
+Use the value from the `access_token` property to create an instance of `CoreConfig` to use with any of the SDK's feature clients.

 ## Modules